info-beamer/package-sdk/p2plib/README.md

-Called on the leader device if any of the other peers calls `send_to_leader`. `msg` is the sent data and `peer_info` provides information about the current leader.
+Called on the leader device if any of the other peers calls `send_to_leader`. `msg` is the sent data and `peer_info` provides information about the sender of the message.

 ## Property `group.is_follower`